Tebby2008/Wharton-Data-Analysis/README.md

 ## game_predictions.py

 ``game_predictions.py`` is a separate executable python algorithm that graphs out the correlation between the point difference and external factors found on the spreadsheet.
 You may change the external factors by editing the ``y_var`` within the ``round_data_comparison`` function.

+## References

+All data used were provided by the Wharton High School Data Science Competition from the NCAA Women's College Basketball.
+This model was one of the 25 semifinalists in the 2025 Wharton HS Data Science Competition.